nelsonfigueroa/nelson.cloud/content/about/index.en.md

 Ruby on Rails, Kubernetes, and Amazon Web Services.
 I started this blog for fun and to share my knowledge.

 I am currently focusing on my health and have left my previous role.
-However, I am open to new roles that begin in 2024.
+However, I am open to new roles that begin in early 2024.

 ## Experience

-Software Engineer @ [Robinhood](https://robinhood.com) (All of 2023)
+Software Engineer @ [Robinhood](https://robinhood.com) (Most of 2023)

 Software Engineer IV @ [Edmunds](https://edmunds.com) (2020 - 2022)